admindatahandbook/book/testing/index.md

 [^diffpriv10]: The choice of noise addition technique---whether statistical noise is used to blur individual data points, the output of a computation, or intermediate computations---is a delicate algorithmic question; a variety of noise addition techniques have been developed for differentially private analysis with the purpose of guaranteeing differential privacy while minimizing the overall inaccuracy introduced.

-[^diffpriv11]: For data over an ordered domain, a cumulative distribution function depicts for every value x an estimate of the number of data points with a value up to x.
+[^diffpriv11]: For data over an ordered domain, a cumulative distribution function depicts for every value *x* an estimate of the number of data points with a value up to *x*.
 For a more in-depth discussion of differential privacy and CDFs, see @muise2016.

 [^diffpriv12]: See, for example, @BlumLR13.
 Synthetic data are data sets generated from a statistical model estimated using the original data.
 The records in a synthetic data set have no one-to-one correspondence with the individuals in the original data set, yet the synthetic data can retain many of the statistical properties of the original data.
-Synthetic data resemble the original sensitive data in format and, for a large class of analyses, results are similar whether performed on the synthetic or original data .
+Synthetic data resemble the original sensitive data in format and, for a large class of analyses, results are similar whether performed on the synthetic or original data.

 [^diffpriv13]: Intuitively, preserving more statistical information (e.g., all entries of a high-dimensional variance-covariance matrix) requires spreading the privacy-loss budget more thinly and thus introducing greater noise.
 There are much more complex methods that can detect and exploit relationships between the statistics to introduce less noise, but those methods can be computationally infeasible on high-dimensional data.